 Change of Use means a change of use from a previous use category to another use category (such as from warehouse to retail, or from office to restaurant), where ‘previous use’ applies to the current use or a use of the same facility in the previous five years.
 (A change in ownership does not necessarily trigger a Change of Use unless it is accompanied by a change in the category of use.)

+Conditioned Floor Area means any Floor Area built to be capable of being served by a permanently installed heating and/or cooling system.

 Contiguous Related Ownership means any group of two or more Parcels owned by a single entity or in ‘related ownership’ whereby any Parcel in the group shares, for any distance, a common boundary line with at least one other such Parcel.
 Parcels in contiguous ownership may be located wholly within one Town, may cross Town boundaries or may cross zoning district boundaries (where ‘related ownership’ means a family or economic relationship among owners of land or facilities indicating premises that are under unitary or joint control, or are being developed for shared economic benefit).

 Demolition means any act of pulling down, destroying, removing, or razing any building or a portion thereof, with or without the intent to replace the structure so affected.